GiammarcoBozzelli/App-Stores-Analysis/README.md

 - [ ] Does users’ rating depend on price?
 - [ ] Do most popular apps have some characteristics in common?

+## ⚠️ What to do? ⚠️
+- Do **not** modify the notebook.py file directly
+- Copy the content of notebook.py in a new notebook in PyCharm and work from there
+- Modify the notebook in GitHub **only** when things work in PyCharm
+- Remember to comment the lines of code (this will help for the exam)

 ___

 ## Question n.
 1